holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### So if we have multiple DNAs in our hApp...

-...then we are participating in multiple networks, with each network of peers that are participating in a particular DNA also helping maintain the shared database for each DNA, enforcing the DNA's rules while validating, storing, and serving content.
+...then we are participating in multiple networks, with each network of peers that are participating in a particular DNA also helping maintain the shared database for that DNA, enforcing its rules while validating, storing, and serving content.
 Each network acts as a 'social organism' in cooperation with other networks in the hApp.

 This is similar to the way in which multiple DNA communities coexist in biological organisms.
 In fact, there are more cells in a human body that contain other DNA (like bacteria and other microorganisms) than cells that contain our DNA.
 This indicates that we are an _ecology_ of coherent communities that are interacting with --- and evolving alongside --- one another.